How to Build an Effective Email Management System Without Daily Stress

 Check priority emails

-Respond to urgent matters only
+Respond to urgent messages only

 Midday

-Process remaining action emails
+Process action emails

 End of Day